 Session 4: Open Innovation, explored practices that unite diverse partners such as research institutes, industry, and government.
 In this context, facilitating creativity, increasing speed, and reducing risk, empowers SMEs to be competitive innovators.

-The Design Robotics team is committed to knowledge sharing and open innovation that delivers high-impact outcomes Australia-wide.
-Such collaborative arrangements enhance R&D across all tiers of industry and enterprise, resulting in a fertile cross-pollination culture that delivers training and skills, and increases commercial value.
+With the support of the Innovative Manufacturing Cooperative Research Centre (IMCRC), the Design Robotics team is committed to knowledge sharing and open innovation Australia-wide.
+Such collaborative arrangements enhance R&D across all tiers of industry and enterprise, resulting in a fertile cross-pollination culture that delivers training and skills, increased commercial value, and high impact outcomes.